Home Help for families Information & advice Social care Seeking legal advice

 The LawWorks Clinics Network provides free initial advice on various areas of social welfare law including employment law, housing matters, consumer disputes, debt and welfare rights.
 The clinics are for people who are not eligible for legal aid and cannot afford to pay for a lawyer.

-Find a legal advice clinic in England and Wales.
+Find a legal advice clinic in England, Scotland and Wales.